crutcher-ai/sglang/.devcontainer/README.md

-# Devcontainer Guide (Observability + Slice-Bench Integration)
+# Devcontainer + Observability Guide

-This guide describes the `sglang-dev` observability helper container, its bundled services, storage layout, lifecycle scripts, and the manifest contract consumed by Slice-Bench during development.
-The container runs on the host network so every exposed port is reachable without additional `docker` flags.
+This guide documents the current, working container workflow for SGLang development on GH200, including the observability helper container, storage layout, editable installs, and how to run cache preparation.
+It reflects the repository state as of 2025‑10‑11.

+There are two viable flows:

+- Helper container (recommended): launch via `scripts/start_observable_container.sh`.
+  This creates a runtime container named `sglang-dev` and binds host storage under `$HOME/sglang-observability`.
+It is optimized for iterative dev and observability (Prometheus/Jaeger exporters).

+- VS Code Devcontainer (optional): open the repo in a devcontainer using `.devcontainer/devcontainer.json`.
+This uses `.devcontainer/storage/*` mounts and VS Code’s lifecycle.
+It is not required when using the helper container.

 ## Components & Ports